Code-Institute-Submissions/Data-Visualization/README.md

 ## Testing
 - All code used on the site has been tested to ensure everything is working as expected
-- Site viewed and tested in the following browsers: Google Chrome, Opera, Microsoft Edge, Mozilla Firefox
+- Site viewed and tested in the following browsers: Google Chrome, Opera, Microsoft Edge, Mozilla Firefox and mobile browsers.

 ## Viewing the code locally